MicrosoftDocs/learn/learn-pr/aspnetcore/create-razor-pages-aspnet-core/includes/5-new-razor-page-create-form.md

 * Evaluates the `Product.Name` property, like the Label Tag Helper.
 * Adds an `id` and `name` HTML attribute based on that property.
 * Sets the input type appropriately.
 For example, if the specified property type is `bool`, an input type of `checkbox` is used in the generated HTML.
 In this case, the `Product.Name` property type is `string`.
 The `Product.Name` property is set by the model's data annotation attributes, which will be reviewed later in this module.
-* Provides client-side validation using jQuery, based on the model's data annotation attributes provided through the *:::no-loc text="PageModel":::*.
+* Provides client-side validation using jQuery, based on the model's data annotation attributes provided through the `PageModel`.
 * Prompts the Razor engine to provide additional, more robust server-side validation, if client-side validation was successful.
 The *:::no-loc text="Create":::* Razor page's HTTP POST event lifecycle, which includes client-side and server-side input validation, is walked through later in this module.

 The following HTML output is generated from the Input Tag Helper located in the *:::no-loc text="Create":::* page: